Feeling stuck in life? Try a little P.E.A.C.E.

 BETWEEN 6–10 AM:

-What I do on breaks: Work on my computer for no more than 25 minutes with blue blocking glasses to avoid stress on my eyes/nerves/body (while keeping the computer at eye level)
+What I do on breaks: Creative computer tasks for no more than 25 minutes with blue light-blocking glasses to avoid stress on my eyes/nerves/body (while keeping the computer at eye level)

-Music I listen to on noise-cancelling headphones: Bhangra/upbeat Bollywood songs (physical tasks), Mozart (mental tasks)
+Music I listen to on noise-cancelling headphones: Energetic and upbeat music (physical tasks)

 Emotional state: Joy and gratitude of being alive and being excited to do things or get things done today